Traditional Economy With Its Characteristics, Pros, Cons, and Examples

 Indigenous tribes in the Arctic, North America, and eastern Russia have traditional economies.
 They rely on fishing and hunting of caribou for their existence.
 For example, the Sami people of Scandinavia manage reindeer herds.
 A tribe member's relationship to managing the herd defines his or her economic role.
 That includes his or her legal status, culture, and state policies toward the individual.

 The Bottom Line

-Most economic structures today are sophisticated descendents of the traditional economy.
+Most economic structures today are sophisticated descendants of the traditional economy.
 This economic structure is governed by culture and characterized by heavy reliance on farming, hunting, and fishing.
 Today, traditional economies still exist in some developing countries and among indigenous tribes.
-Several traditional economies have evolved into a mixed type that incorporate elements from capitalism, socialism, or communism.
+Several traditional economies have evolved into a mixed type that incorporates elements from capitalism, socialism, or communism.

 United Nations.
 "World Economic Situation and Prospects 2019," PDF Page 29.
 Accessed Jan.
 12, 2020.